EOR Malaysia: Employer of Record Services to Hire Without a Local Entity

 How EOR Malaysia Handles Employment Pass Sponsorship

-A few things worth knowing if you are budgeting timelines: the Employment Pass Category III is being phased out, so your role needs to fit within Category I or II salary and seniority thresholds.
-Plan for FOMEMA medical scheduling to sit on the critical path, and allow buffer for ESD queries on supporting documents.
-The table below shows the typical end-to-end timeline we see for an Employer of Record in Malaysia EP sponsorship.
+A few things to plan around: Employment Pass Category III is being phased out, so your role needs to fit within Category I or II salary thresholds.
+FOMEMA medical scheduling sits on the critical path, and ESD queries on supporting documents can add buffer time.
+The table below shows the typical end-to-end timeline.

 Your candidate cannot start paid work in Malaysia until the pass is endorsed in the passport, so align the start date and any relocation commitments to the upper end of that window rather than the lower.